 Summer: Review by the SGCR

-November: Public Comment Period and National Academies of Sciences, Engineering and Medicine Review
+November 3: Start of Public Comment Period and National Academies of Sciences, Engineering, and Medicine Review

-Early Spring: Author Revisions, Federal Steering Committee, SGCR and any other required Federal clearance → Fifth Order Draft
+Spring: Author revisions, Federal Steering Committee and SGCR clearance → Fifth Order Draft

 Summer: Editorial work/production → Sixth Order Draft and website version 1 development